prairie-guy/ai_utilities/README.md

 `make-train-valid` makes a train-valid directory and randomly copy files from labels_dir to sub- directories.
-It is largely obsolete due to the new capabilities provided directly within `fastai`
+It has largely been replaced by the capabilities within `fastai` but is still useful.

 ## Installation
 - `pip install icrawler`